fstarnaud/ozp-documentation-wiki/Iteration-34.md

     * Additional OWF7 to IWC migration guides for application developers.

 ### Metrics
-* Determine exact metric reports that need to be automated (discussion with Mark)
+* Clarify exact metric reports that need to be automated (discussion with Mark)

 ### UI/UX
 * Convert LESS to SASS via docker